 About Global VPN Settings

-Global VPN settings apply to manual BOVPN tunnels, BOVPN virtual interfaces, managed BOVPN tunnels, and Mobile VPN with IPSec tunnels.
+Global VPN settings apply to manual BOVPN tunnels, BOVPN virtual interfaces, managed BOVPN tunnels, Mobile VPN with IPSec, and Mobile VPN with IKEv2 tunnels.
 These settings do not apply to BOVPN over TLS.

 - Select VPN > Global Settings.

 - Configure the settings for your VPN tunnels, as explained in the next sections.

 - Configure the settings for your VPN tunnels as explained in the next sections.

 Enable Outbound IPSec Pass-through

 For a Mobile VPN with IPSec user on the trusted or optional network to make outbound IPSec connections to a Firebox located behind a different Firebox, you must select the Add a policy to enable outbound IPSec pass-through check box.
 For example, if mobile employees are at a customer location that has a Firebox, they can use IPSec to make a VPN connection to their network.
 For the Firebox at the customer location to allow the outgoing IPSec connection, you must add an IPSec policy to the configuration.

 When you enable IPSec pass-through, a policy called WatchGuard IPSec is automatically added to the configuration.
 The policy allows traffic from any trusted or optional network to any destination.
 When you disable IPSec pass-through, the WatchGuard IPSec policy is automatically deleted.

 To enable inbound IPSec pass through, you must clear the Enable built-in IPSec policy check box, and create IPSec policies to handle inbound VPN traffic to the Firebox and any other VPN endpoints.
 For more information, see Configure Inbound IPSec Pass-through with SNAT.